gazizkaa/gaziza.github.io/README.md

 For dense graphs, Prim may be preferred if adjacency-based structures are already used.
 ## Conclusion

-Both algorithms produce the same MST total cost, confirming correctness.
+Both algorithms consistently produce MSTs with identical total costs, ensuring correctness.

-Prim tends to be slightly slower on large graphs due to priority queue operations.

-Kruskal is more efficient on sparse graphs because sorting edges is cheaper than updating a priority queue.

-Recommendation: Use Kruskal for sparse networks and Prim for dense graphs.
+Kruskal generally performs faster on sparse graphs, while Prim can be advantageous for dense graphs.

+The choice of algorithm depends on graph size, density, and internal representation:

+Sparse graphs: Kruskal.

+Dense graphs: Prim.

+Small graphs: Either is sufficient.

+The number of operations grows with graph size, but execution time differences become significant only for larger datasets.